What Is Seroquel (Quetiapine) Used for?

 As is the case for most prescription psychoactive medications, using them for some extended period of time, i.e. several months or longer may lead to physical dependence.
 If the decision to come off the drug is made, stopping should never be done abruptly.
 Always seek medical oversight and guidance for safety.

-Even when slowing the tapering off a drug, there can still be some significant withdrawals, which may be more severe if the prescription was for a very long time, such as years.
+Even when slowing the tapering off of a drug, there can still be some significant withdrawals, which may be more severe if the prescription was for a very long time, such as years.

 When withdrawing from Seroquel, the following symptoms may occur: